 The dessert that came with the menú wasn’t too exciting so we opted for their coffee, in which they use a delicious coconut milk blend – really like a dessert itself.

 Consensus: everything super homemade, best veggie burger, great coffee, all with terrace seating.
 The menu is 11,50 and includes 1st, 2nd, drink, dessert or coffee.

 We can’t say it enough – to experience food in Spain, you need to experience a menú.
 You’ve likely heard of tapas – though tapas that exist in the U.S. are a bastardized form of what tapas actually should be (overpriced, under-portioned, not Spanish at all).
 Spaniards have an intensely strong food culture – meals out are almost always casera (made in house).
 Eating a menú del día is not only economical but something that Spaniards easily do a few times a week.
 To get the most out of the experience, a little planning goes a long way, especially with a lot of these places that are small and quite popular.

 Whenever we’re forced to leave Spain, the menú del día is the first thing we’re going to miss.

-If you’re visiting Madrid, be sure to also check out our Guide to Visiting Madrid’s Main Sights (for free and cheap of course)!
+Guide to Visiting Madrid’s Main Sights (for free and cheap of course)!